GSA/data.gov-styleguide/README.md

 Read the Data.gov Style Guide

 ## Credits

-This policy was originally forked from the UK Government Digital Service's [Content Style Guide](https://www.gov.uk/design-principles/style-guide).
+* This policy was originally forked from the UK Government Digital Service's [Content Style Guide](https://www.gov.uk/design-principles/style-guide).
+* Theme is based on [pixyll](https://github.com/johnotander/pixyll)

 ## Contributing

 Content and feature suggestions are welcome via GitHub Issues or pull request, although we can’t guarantee your changes will be included.

 See [Data.gov Readme](https://github.com/GSA/data.gov/blob/master/README.md) for additional information.